Software Installation for Plasma Hack Week

 The following instructions are designed to help us set up a Python environment with several of the packages to be discussed during the Hack Week.

-3. Download this environment.yml file to the hackweek folder.
-You might need to use the "save page as" option from your web browser menu.
+environment.ymlfile to thehackweekfolder.
+You might need to use the "save page as" option from your web browser menu. - Open Anaconda Navigator.

 import plasmapy